Netflix/Hystrix/hystrix-contrib/hystrix-javanica/README.md

     }
 ```

 Javanica provides an ability to get execution exception (exception thrown that caused the failure of a command) within a fallback is being executed.
 A fallback method signature can be extended with an additional parameter in order to get an exception thrown by a command.
 Javanica exposes execution exception through additional parameter of fallback method.
-Execution exception is derived by calling  method getFailedExecutionException() as in vanilla hystrix.
+Execution exception is derived by calling method getExecutionException() as in vanilla hystrix.

 Example: